Khoi231202/MiniCPM-V-2_6-rkllm/README.md

 >
 >Start vision inference...
 >
->Vision encoder inference time: 4.80 seconds
+>Vision encoder inference time: 3.26 seconds
 >
->In this urban street scene, an older individual is seen crossing at a pedestrian crosswalk with an umbrella held aloft against what appears to be bright sunlight.
-The person's attire suggests preparedness for varying weather conditions - they're dressed casually yet practically, wearing trousers and sneakers paired with a jacket that can offer some protection from sun or light rain.
+>Time to first token: 1.72 seconds
 >
->The vehicles on the road hint at a typical busy day in this locale; there are various models visible including what looks like an SUV.
-The presence of multiple lanes suggests traffic is managed for different types of vehicular movement - possibly separate lines for cars and larger trucks, ensuring safety for all commuters.
+>The image depicts an urban street scene with various elements that contribute to its bustling atmosphere.
 >
->In contrast to the hustle and bustle on the road, trees line one side of the street, providing a touch of nature amidst urban development.
-Their green foliage might offer shade during hotter times of the day or act as windbreakers in windy conditions.
+>A person, likely male based on appearance, is walking across the crosswalk carrying a blue and white checked umbrella.
+He's dressed casually yet stylishly, wearing a beige jacket over what appears to be dark pants or leggings paired with patterned slip-on shoes in shades of gray, black, and yellow.
 >
->Traffic signs are visible above, which likely provide essential directions for both drivers and pedestrians alike, contributing to organized movement within this bustling environment.
-The presence of these elements collectively paints a picture of an orderly city where nature coexists with human-made structures, while people navigate their way through daily life amidst the backdrop of urban infrastructure.
+>The street itself features multiple lanes filled with vehicles; there are cars visible on both sides, including a prominent SUV that is parked by the roadside.
+The presence of these automobiles adds to the sense of movement and activity within this urban setting.
 >
+>In terms of infrastructure, the crosswalk has clear pedestrian markings for safety, and an adjacent railing provides support or boundary along one side of the street.
+Beyond the immediate foreground where pedestrians traverse, there's a sidewalk lined with lush green trees which add natural beauty to the otherwise concrete-dominated environment.
+>
+>The sky is visible in parts through breaks in clouds above, indicating fair weather conditions that contribute positively to outdoor activities like walking down this cityscape path.
+>
+>Overall, it appears as though an ordinary day unfolds within this urban setting, capturing moments of daily life and movement.
+>
 >(finished)
 >
 >--------------------------------------------------------------------------------------
 > Stage         Total Time (ms)  Tokens    Time per Token (ms)      Tokens per Second
 >--------------------------------------------------------------------------------------
-> Prefill       1712.87          94        18.22                    54.88
+> Prefill       1714.78          94        18.24                    54.82
-> Generate      60417.39         243       249.58                   4.01
+> Generate      58689.71         236       249.75                   4.00
 >--------------------------------------------------------------------------------------
 >```